 - Our 150 tutors are all highly experienced legal practitioners.
 They are dedicated, enthusiastic and keen to share their knowledge with you, as part of the next generation of lawyers.

 - You will benefit from our library of filmed resources, developed in collaboration with the judiciary and our tutors.
 Filmed scenarios include numerous civil and criminal court hearings, judicial review, mediation, negotiation and collaboration.

 - You will attend Glasgow Sheriff Court and appear before sheriffs to deliver pleas in mitigation.
-In addition, police officers join us to take part in mock court cases.

 - We run various competitions throughout the year, from client counselling to negotiation, to help you enhance your skills in these areas – and to enhance your CV.